Prince-Bishopric of Speyer: History

 French troops captured Philippsburg in 1644 during the later stages of the Thirty Year's War.
 France gained the fortress in the 1648 Peace of Westphalia.
 During the Franco-Dutch War, Imperial troops recaptured it in 1676.
 In the Treaty of Nijmegen 1679, the fortress was officially returned to the Bishop and the Empire.
 However, France annexed parts of the bishopric's left-bank territories in 1681 as Reunion and seized Philippsburg again in 1688 at the beginning of the Nine Years' War.
-The occupied territory was only returned by 1697 in the Peace of Rijswijk.
+The occupied territory was not returned until 1697 in the Peace of Rijswijk.

 In 1801/1802, the remaining left-bank territories of Speyer were conquered by French troops in the course of the French Revolution.
 The right-bank territories went to margraves of Baden.

 This ended the secular responsibilities of the bishop of Speyer.
 The secularized bishopric continued ecclesiastically as the Diocese of Speyer.
 Finally, the French part of the former prince-bishopric was divided between Bavaria and Hesse Darmstadt in 1815.